Welding AWS - Level 1

 Effective Immediately – As of July 2019, all programs/classes/certifications offered by The Greater Michigan Construction Academy, in association with welding, are credited by The American Welding Society (AWS).

-Winter 2020 is now closed.
-We are currently accepting application for Fall 2020.
+Winter 2022 is now closed.
+We are currently accepting applications for Fall 2022.

 To enroll, fill out the form below.